Endpoint Symmetries of Helicity Amplitudes: Brief summary of applications

-at the endpoint\footnote{ For $H \to ZZ$ it was for instance noted in \cite{Barger:1993wt} that the longitudinal polarization fraction approaches $F_L = 1/(2\cdot 1 + 1) = 1/3$ at the endpoint.} since $|H_{\la_B \bar \la_B} | \propto | C^{0J_BJ_B}_{0\la_B \bar \la_B}| = |(-1)^{(J_B-\la_B)} (2 J_B+1)^{-1/2}| $ \eqref{eq:geometry} is independent of $\la_B$.
-This results reflects the independence of the non-relativistic limit on the spin.
+at the endpoint since $|H_{\la_B \bar \la_B} | \propto | C^{0J_BJ_B}_{0\la_B \bar \la_B}| = |(-1)^{(J_B-\la_B)} (2 J_B+1)^{-1/2}| $ \eqref{eq:geometry} is independent of $\la_B$.\footnote{ For $H \to ZZ$ it was for instance noted in \cite{Barger:1993wt} that the longitudinal polarisation fraction approaches $F_L = 1/(2\cdot 1 + 1) = 1/3$ at the endpoint.} This results reflects the independence of the non-relativistic limit on the spin.
 It contrasts with the high energy limit $q_A \gg q_B,q_C$ where the $0$-helicity component dominates, in accordance with the equivalence theorem, and $F_L \to 1$.
 This statement is easily verified in the examples treated in section \ref{sec:examples} by inspecting the expression in the quoted references. \end{itemize}